MicroEJ/docs/DeviceDeveloperGuide/kf.rst

 integrated at build-time within the executable application.

 Note that the Multi-Sandbox is a capability of the MicroEJ core engine.
-The MicroEJ simulator always runs an application as a standalone application.
+The MicroEJ Simulator always runs an application as a Standalone Application.

 Functional Description